trippo/ResponsiveFilemanager/readme.txt

 *********************************************************
 !
 Installation
 *********************************************************
-1. Upload each folder (images, link, media and filemanager) to tinyMCE plugins folder (if you want use only filemanager copy only filemanager folder).
+1. Upload each folder (images, link, media and filemanager) to the TinyMCE plugins folder (if you want use only FileManager copy only filemanager folder).
-2. Create folder where upload files and give write permits.
+2. Create a folder for your uploaded files and give it write permission (755).
-3. Open filemanager/config/config.php and set your configurations like base_url, upload_dir, type extensions allowed , max file size, permits… and other specifications. save file.
+3. Open filemanager/config/config.php and edit the settings for base_url, upload_dir, type extensions allowed, max file size, permits etcSave file.
-4. Great!!
-Your work is finish!!!
+4. Great!
+Your work is finished!

-P.S.: If you not view the preview images remember to give write permits to the thumbs folder in filemanager/thumbs.
+PS If you don't see the preview images you need to give write permission to the thumbs folder in filemanager/thumbs.
-If you update from previous version delete the contents of thumbs folder, the script automatically re-create the thumbs structure.
+If you are updating from a previous version of FileManager delete the contents of thumbs folder; the script will automatically re-create the thumbnails.

-USING AS TINYMCE 4 FILEMANGER
+USE AS TINYMCE 4 FILEMANGER

-Settings of tinymce should be like : (remember to add filemanager in plugins list) tinymce.init({
+Settings of tinymce should be like this: (remember to add filemanager in plugins list) tinymce.init({
     selector: "textarea",
     theme: "modern",